 Joint Ventures are permitted in Côte d’Ivoire.
 Parties sign an agreement and register as such with the Investment Promotion Center.

-International Express Delivery firms such as UPS, DHL, and Federal Express are present and mainly cover international deliveries.
+International express-delivery firms such as UPS, DHL and Federal Express are present and mainly cover international deliveries.
 Small local firms handle domestic deliveries.
-Standard delivery time for an international parcel to arrive in Côte d’Ivoire, when using a commercial delivery service, is a maximum of two weeks and express delivery packages can arrive in a maximum of two days.
+Standard delivery time for an international parcel to arrive in Côte d’Ivoire, when using a commercial delivery service, is a maximum of two weeks, and express delivery packages can arrive within two days.

 U.S. businesses interested in the West African market in general should always check the reputation of their business partners before any engagement.
 Exporters should verify liability and compliance of their prospects, especially distributors or agents who would buy or collect and sell before paying.
 The U.S. Embassy in Abidjan can assist U.S. companies with researching the bona fides of companies based in Côte d’Ivoire.
 Such assistance ranges from a simple due-diligence check to the more sophisticated International Company Profile, https://www.trade.gov/international-company-profile.